databricks/diviner/docs/grouped_prophet.rst

 Grouped Prophet API
 -------------------
-In order to create a ``GroupedProphet`` instance, there are no required attributes to define.
+In order to create a :py:class:`GroupedProphet <diviner.GroupedProphet>` instance, there are no required attributes to define.
 Utilizing the default values will, as with the underlying ``Prophet`` library, utilize the default values to perform model fitting.
 However, there are arguments that can be overridden which are pass-through values to the individual ``Prophet`` instances that are created for each group.
 Since these are ``**kwargs`` entries, the names will be argument names for the respective arguments in ``Prophet``.